 We recommend you check out our local restaurants (or two or three!) and sample their specialty dragon drinks just for this event.Specialty Dragon Drinks

 Races resume.
 This timing is approximate.

-Awards Presentation.
+Awards & Superlatives Presentations.
 This timing is approximate and depends upon when the day's races finish.

 Dotting of the Eye Ceremony

 We rounded out the evening by painting the eyes of the dragons to awaken them and wish them well in the races to come.

 Witness the action!